Prep Time:30 minutes |

 1 stick (4 ounces) butter

-about 3 cups warmed chicken broth
+about 3 cups warmed turkey stock or chicken broth

 salt and pepper

 About 45 minutes before your turkey is ready, place the stuffing in a large baking dish (or 2 smaller dishes if that’s what you have).
 If you made the stuffing ahead and refrigerated it, drizzle about 1/2 cup more broth over the stuffing.
-Cover with foil and place in the oven with the turkey (or in another preheated 350°F oven) and bake for 30 minutes.
+Cover with foil and place in the oven with the turkey (or in another preheated 375°F oven) and bake for 30 minutes.
 Remove foil and bake another 15 minutes until slightly crusty and hot through (if it was refrigerated, it may need more time).

 note: if you really must have stuffing cooked in the bird, I suggest you stuff the area under the neck flap.
 Just before roasting the turkey, spoon enough stuffing to fit loosely under the skin, then fold the flap over it and secure with trussing pins.
 If you have no idea what I’m talking about, ignore this!